vegitron/authz_group/README.md

 authz-group
 ===========

-An interface and implementation of groups, for authorizing access to a django web app.
+An interface and implementation of groups.
+Can be used for authenticating django applications.

-This is used as a submodule by https://github.com/vegitron/r-pass